 If you are an international undergraduate or graduate student, learn more about funding options by visiting Student Financial Services.

 If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.

-Invoices for fall 2019 will be available in early July; the tuition due date is August 10.
+Invoices for fall 2020 will be available in the summer; the tuition due date is in August.
+The exact date will be published soon.
 Once your invoice is available, you'll be able to make a payment online.
 These are the steps for making a payment online.

 The New School requires all enrolled students to present a final official transcript before the start of their first semester of classes.
 All final official transcripts must indicate the date of graduation.

-Review the list of documents (PDF) we accept as proof of graduation.
-Please email email@example.com if your particular situation and school documentation are not outlined in the list.
+Review the list of documents for undergraduate students (PDF) and graduate students (PDF) that we accept as proof of graduation.
+Please email firstname.lastname@example.org if your particular situation and school documentation are not outlined in the list.
 Use the Transcript Request Form (PDF) to request a final transcript, to be sent to the Office of Admission.
-Transcripts should be mailed from a student’s school in a sealed envelope to:

 Electronic transcripts are also accepted from the following vendors (U.S./domestic institutions only):